-The Company holds a 100% interest through its newly acquired subsidiary, Corex Gold Corporation 8 mining claims and covering approximately 7,300 hectares located approximately 200 kilometres east-southeast of Hermosillo, Sonora, Mexico.
+The Company holds a 100% interest through its subsidiary, Corex Gold Corporation in 9 mining claims covering approximately 3,100 hectares located approximately 200 kilometres east-southeast of Hermosillo, Sonora, Mexico.
 Additionally, the Company holds a 100% interest in two contiguous mining concessions that cover approximately 350 hectares, referred to as Santa Lucia and Hilda 35 Fraccion 1, also part of the Santana Project.
 Pursuant to two property option agreements dated December 11, 2007, and amending agreement dated January 20, 2012, between the Company and private vendors.
 The Hilda 35 Fraccion 1 is also subject to a 2% net smelter return royalty ("NSR").
 Each 1% NSR can be purchased for USD \$1,000,000 within the three years following the conclusion of the feasibility study with positive results, in two contiguous mining concessions referred to as Santa Lucia and Hilda 35 Fraccion 1, located in Sonora State, Mexico, pursuant to two property option agreements dated December 11, 2007, and amending agreement dated January 20, 2012, between Corex and private vendors.